Are microwavable meals actually bad for you?

-Are microwavable meals actually bad for you? - Marvin's Den
+Are microwavable meals bad for you? - The Meal Prep Market

-Microwave meals are an excellent option to-go for a sudden lunch/breakfast on the days when you don't feel like cooking or when you just do not have the time.
-However, on a daily basis, you will need to ensure that you pick the right meals which contain the right level of nutrients and not too high levels of sodium, for instance.
+Microwavable meals are an excellent option for a sudden lunch/breakfast on days when you don't feel like cooking or if you do not have the time.
+However, daily, you need to ensure that you pick the right meals that contain the right level of nutrients and not overly high levels of sodium, for instance.

-Here's what you need to know about pre made microwavable meals, how they can affect your health, and what to lookout for.
+Here's what you need to know about pre-made microwavable meals, how they affect your health, and what to look out for.

 Is Microwave Cooking Safe?